Hyouka (TV series): Synopsis

-Houtarou Oreki is a high school student of Kamiyama Senior High School.
-He tries to follow his motto of 'If I don't have to do something, I won't, but if I have to, I'll do it quickly,' and is a believer of the so-called 'energy conservatism'.
-However, his plan is somewhat disturbed when his sister forces him to join the school's Classic Literature Club, which is at the risk of being disbanded.
+Houtarou Oreki is a student at Kamiyama Senior High School.
+He tries to follow his motto of "If I don't have to do something, I won't, but if I have to, I'll do it quickly," and is a believer of the so-called "energy conservatism".
+However, his plan is interrupted when his sister forces him to join the school's Classic Literature Club, which is at the risk of being disbanded.
 Oreki joins the club along with Eru Chitanda, Satoshi Fukube, and Mayaka Ibara.

-To Houtarou's dismay, Chitanda gets in the way of his 'energy conservatism' by asking Oreki to solve problems every time her curiosity arises.
+To Houtarou's dismay, Chitanda gets in the way of his "energy conservatism" by asking Oreki to solve problems every time her curiosity arises.
 One day, Eru asks Houtarou to meet at a local cafe.
-Chitanda then reveals the reason she joined the club: her uncle, a former member of the club, went missing in India and is awaiting a funeral as he will soon be considered legally dead.
-She then says that she does not remember what her uncle said that put her in tears as a child, and asks Houtarou for his help.
+Chitanda informs him the reason she joined the club: her uncle, a former member of the club, went missing in India and is awaiting a funeral as he needs to be declared as legally dead.
+She says she does not remember what her uncle said, putting her in tears as a child and asks Houtarou for his help.
 Houtarou reluctantly agrees.
-After further consideration, Eru asks the other members of the club to help out in the investigation.
-Houtarou, with evidence given by the rest of the members, reveals that Eru's uncle was expelled from the school against his will due to a school protest.
-He also reveals that the club's traditional anthology "Hyouka", is a pun: when it is translated into English it actually reads "I Scream" (Ice cream).
+After further consideration, Eru asks the other members of the club to assist in the investigation.
+Houtarou, with evidence given by the rest of the members, reveals Eru's uncle was expelled from the school against his will due to a school protest.
+He informs the club's traditional anthology Hyouka, is a pun: translated in English means "I Scream" (Ice Cream).
 This pun is a warning by Chitanda's uncle, where he wanted to tell future club members to voice their opinions.

-With Eru's uncle's case resolved, the club members starts preparing their annual anthology, "Hyouka".
+With Eru's uncle's case resolved, the club members start preparing their annual anthology, Hyouka.
 However, they are interrupted by Eru's senior, Fuyumi Irisu.
 She asks the Classic Lit.
-Club, specifically Houtarou, to find the true ending of her class' (Class 2-F) independent film, whose author, Hongou, fell ill before completing the script.
-The two parties end up coming to an agreement that Class 2-F will come up with possible theories and evidence, while Oreki and his friends will make their own interpretation based on the theories given by Class 2-F. Houtarou comes up with the "true" ending of the story, and the movie is played successfully with positive responses.
-However, other members of the Club pose flaws in his theories, and as Houtarou investigates more, he discovers Irisu's true plan: Irisu never intended to find the "true" ending of the movie, but instead made a cover-up to make Houtarou the new author, since she thought that Hongou's script was too boring.
+Club, specifically Houtarou, to research the true ending of her class' (Class 2-F) independent film, whose author, Hongou, fell ill before completing the script.
+The two parties end up coming to an agreement the Class 2-F will come up with possible theories and evidence, while Oreki and his friends will make their own interpretation based on the theories given by Class 2-F. Houtarou comes up with the "true" ending of the story, and the movie is played successfully with positive responses.
+However, other members of the Club pose flaws in his theories, and as Houtarou investigates more, he discovers Irisu's true plan: Irisu never intended to find the "true" ending of the movie, but instead made a cover-up to make Houtarou the new author, since she thought Hongou's script was too boring.